FAQs: Subscriptions

 -

-wishes to flag the endpoint with a UUID of 11111111-2222-3333-4444-555555555555 as a managed endpoint then the user must run:
+For example, if a user wishes to associate an endpoint UUID of 11111111-2222-3333-4444-555555555555 with a subscription UUID of aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee, then the user should run:

-$ globus endpoint update --managed 11111111-2222-3333-4444-555555555555
+$ globus gcs endpoint set-subscription-id 11111111-2222-3333-4444-555555555555 aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee

-If you don’t know the UUID of your endpoint, but you do know its display name, then you can find the UUID like this:
+If you don’t know the UUID of your endpoint, but you know its display name, then you can find the UUID like this:

 $ globus endpoint search --filter-scope my-endpoints "My Endpoint Display Name"